koxudaxi/datamodel-code-generator/README.md

-  --use-default         Use default value even if a field is required --force-optional      Force optional for required fields --disable-timestamp   Disable timestamp on file headers --class-name CLASS_NAME
+  --use-default         Use default value even if a field is required --force-optional      Force optional for required fields --disable-timestamp   Disable timestamp on file headers --use-standard-collections
+                        Use standard collections for type hinting (list, dict) --class-name CLASS_NAME
                         Set class name of root model --custom-template-dir CUSTOM_TEMPLATE_DIR